Selling a Home in Middle Tennessee: 2026 Complete Guide

 Inspections and repairs

 Expect buyers to ask.
-The right response depends on leverage.
+The right response depends on use.
 Options include targeted repairs, credits in lieu, or vendor estimates you control.
 I’ll steer the negotiation so you keep momentum and protect your net.

 Appraisal strategy in a shifting market